Ryan Buchter: Oakland Athletics

 On January 29, 2018, the Royals traded Buchter, Brandon Moss, and cash considerations to the Oakland Athletics for Jesse Hahn and Heath Fillmyer.
 In his first season with Oakland, Buchter posted an ERA of 2.75 in 60 appearances.
 He struck out 41 batters in 39 1/3 innings.
 Buchter was non-tendered by Oakland on December 2, 2019, and became a free agent.

 Los Angeles Angels

-On February 17, 2020, Buchter signed a minor league deal with the Los Angeles Angels, and received an invite to Spring Training.
-Buchter had his contract selected on March 22, 2020.
-Buchter was designated for assignment by the Angels on September 2, 2020.
-He was outrighted on September 4, but rejected his outright assignment and elected free agency two days later.
+On February 23, 2020, Buchter signed a minor league contract with the Los Angeles Angels, and received an invitation to spring training.
+Buchter had his contract selected on March 22.
+In 10 games for the Angels, he logged a 4.50 ERA with 8 strikeouts over 6 innings of work.
+Buchter was designated for assignment by the Angels on September 2.
+He was outrighted on September 5, but rejected his assignment and elected free agency the next day.

 New York Yankees

 On September 8, 2020, Buchter signed a minor league contract with the New York Yankees.
-He became a free agent on November 2, 2020.
+He did not play in a game for the Yankees organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Buchter became a free agent on November 2.